 You probably didn’t set out to become a drug addict – maybe you were experimenting with your friends and found that you really liked coke, meth, heroin, prescription drugs, or other substances.
 Perhaps you began using more and more of the drugs as time went on; maybe it eased your emotional pain, maybe it helped you concentrate and get more done, maybe it helped you relax.
 Whatever the cause of your substance abuse, with repeated use, your brain changed and you developed a physical tolerance to the drugs.
 Once that occurred, you became an addict, powerless over your addiction and unsure what to do next.
 Perhaps you tried to cut down on your drug use only to find that you experienced unpleasant withdrawal symptoms.
 The drugs completely took over your life – your time was spent obtaining, using, and recovering from the drugs at the expense of your relationships, your work, and your responsibilities.
 You may feel trapped and alone.
-It’s time to get treatment for your drug abuse.
+It’s time to get treatment at a rehab or treatment center for your drug abuse.

 How to Help a Loved One or Family Member Seek Treatment

 If you’ve been watching your loved one slowly spiral downward into a destructive cycle of addiction, you’re probably feeling helpless and alone.
 You’re struggling with a number of emotions – anger, sadness, frustration, and guilt, and don’t know what to do.
 You may be afraid to broach the topic for fear of exacerbating the situation, making things even worse.
 As you watch your loved one become a slave to drugs, you know that something must be done.
-Here are some tips for helping your loved one into treatment for drug abuse and addiction:
+Here are some tips for helping your loved one into a treatment center or rehab for drug abuse and addiction:

 Set solid boundaries: It’s important that you set inflexible boundaries for your loved one.
 Don’t succumb to pressure, and make sure that your loved one understands that he or she needs treatment and you will no longer support them outside your boundaries.